lazar81ba/ProjektStudio/README.md

 - Maven
 - Docker
 - Docker Compose
+- Angular 6 with CLI
+- NodeJS (npm)

 If you are using Windows or Mac, you will additionally need:
 - VirtualBox